tomas7770/lua-doom/docs/lua/luahack.md

 - Use global variables for game logic.
 These persist after starting a new game or loading a save file.
 Best case scenario, you break demo/multiplayer support.
 Worst case scenario, the game bugs out unpredictably or crashes.

-- Multiply or divide fixed-point numbers or angles.
-It'll break their "scale".
-Convert them to normal numbers first.

 - Use `math.random`.
 It's incompatible with demos/multiplayer.
 Use the global `random()` function instead.

 - Use `math.sin`, `math.cos`, `math.tan`, or other trigonometric functions from the Lua `math` library.
-Compatibility with demos/multiplayer isn't guaranteed, and you'd need to convert an `angle_t` to radians anyway.
+Compatibility with demos/multiplayer isn't guaranteed, and you'd need to convert the angle to radians anyway.
 Use the global `sin`, `cos`, and `tan` functions instead.

 - Modify pre-existing global functions or constants.